 “God is not done with me,” declares Mick, a cheerful 64-year-old former bodybuilder who lives in the sunny desert, just outside of Palm Springs, Calif.

 While Mick exudes joy and positivity, life dealt him a tough blow when he was diagnosed with chronic inflammatory demyelinating polyneuropathy (CIDP), a rare autoimmune disease, in 2017.
 This disease comes with a prognosis of 10 years.

-“The white blood cells are attacking and destroying my immune system,” Mick explains.
+“The white blood cells are attacking and destroying my nervous system,” Mick explains.
 “Think of it as MS [multiple sclerosis] but rather than it being in my spinal column, it’s in all four limbs.”